jessicacliong/Pet-Stays-API-Webserver/README.md

 - Data replication in PostgreSQL can be intricate.

 - Making speed improvements in PostgreSQL requires more effort than in MySQL, as PostgreSQL prioritizes compatibility.

-- The documentation in PostgreSQL is usually available only in English.

 - PostgreSQL's speed and performance is not as good as its competitors.